cityofcapetown/ds_code_challenge/README.md

 The data visualisation / dashboard must include the following:

+1. Complete **TASK 2 - Initial Data Transformation** and use the dataset to complete the tasks below.
-1. A chart (plot) or charts (plots) that helps to answer the above question.
+A chart (plot) or charts (plots) that helps to answer the above question.
 2. A cartographic map with identifiable landmark features (e.g. major roads, railways, etc.)
 3. Make (1) and (2) interactive to allow users to explore the data and uncover insights
 4. Cross plot brushing: a filter on the map must update the chart(s) accordingly with the filter, and vice versa.